ytorg/Yotter/README.md

 #### Your data
 The only things the database stores are:
-* Hash of the password
+* Salted hash of the password
 * Username
 * List of followed users
 * List of saved posts